harveyr/SublimeVcsBranch/README.md

 Sublime Text VCS Branch Plugin
 ==============

 Sublime Text plugin that displays a few repo stats in the status bar.

-Written for ST3.
+**Requires Sublime Text 3**, as it uses some of the new asynchronous functionality.

 Only git and mercurial are supported at this time (since they're all I use).